-Peter Scanavino made his debut as a janitor, named Johnny Dubcek in season fourteen, episode thirteen, "Monster's Legacy" before he joined the team by the name of Dominick "Sonny" Carisi, Jr., at the start of season sixteen.
+Peter Scanavino made his debut as janitor Johnny Dubcek in season fourteen, episode thirteen, "Monster's Legacy", before he joined the team as Dominick "Sonny" Carisi, Jr., at the start of season sixteen.

 Several of the main characters have served in the United States Military in some capacity.
 Dr. Warner was in the Air Force, Detective Stabler was in the Marines, Captain Cragen was in the Green Berets (as revealed on the original Law & Order (1990)) and Detective Tutuola was an Army Ranger.